Do customers know about phone and delivery problems caused by fraud? Here’s how to alert clients about gift basket scams so they trust you.

-Many of my clients want their gifts and baskets delivered to unsuspecting receivers.
-The person receiving the gift was a huge help in some manner.
-She retrieved mail while my client was on vacation or took dogs for daily walks.
+Many of my individual clients order gifts and baskets for surprise deliveries to friends and family members.
+For example, one person collected mail while my client was on vacation.
+Another took pets for daily walks.

-I have to call the recipient to ensure that she’s home to receive the gift basket.
-One thing always happens.
+I have to call such recipients ahead of time to ensure that they are home to receive gift baskets that cannot be left out in the open.
+When I call, one thing is sure to happen.
 The recipient wants to know who is sending the gift.

 It’s a valid point in this security-conscious society.
-No one wants anything they’re not expecting from someone they don’t know.
-News stories are beginning to expand on this topic, such as a recent problem reported in Kansas.
+No one wants anything anonymous from people outside of their circle.
+News stories are talking about this topic, such as a delivery problem occurring in Kansas.

 Create your method